sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

 </li>
 </ul>

-<h3 id="my-foilhead-58">Compact metric spaces - other facts</h3>
+<h3>Compact metric spaces - other facts</h3>

 <ul>
 <li>
 	closed subset of compact space is compact

 </li>
 <li>
 	compact subset of metric space is <i>closed and bounded</i>
 	<ul>
 	<li>
 		hence, Heine-Borel theorem (page~) implies

 	</li>
 	<li>
-		 []
+		 <span class="fact-font">set of $\reals$ is compact \iaoi\ closed and bounded</span>

 	</li>
 	</ul>

 </li>
 <li>
 	metric space is compact if and only if it is complete and totally bounded

 </li>
 <li>
 	thus, <span class="eemph">compactness can be viewed as absolute type of closedness</span>
 	<ul>
 	<li>
-		 [-] refer to page~ for exactly same comments for general topological spaces
+		 refer to page~ for exactly same comments for general topological spaces

 	</li>
 	</ul>

 </li>
 <li>
 	continuous image of compact set is compact

 </li>
 <li>
 	continuous mapping of compact metric space into metric space is uniformly continuous

 </li>
 </ul>

-<h3 id="my-foilhead-59">Diagrams for relations among metric spaces</h3>
+<h3>Diagrams for relations among metric spaces</h3>

 <ul>
 <li>
+	the figure
 shows relations among metric spaces stated on pages
 ,
 ,